ferrarijh/akka-persistent-chat/README.md

     <img src="https://github.com/ferrarijh/akka-persistent-chat/blob/develop/demo/scheme.png">
 </div>

- 3 types of actors here - server actor, client actor, login lister.
+ Here are 3 types of actors - server actor, client actor, login lister.
 Server subscribes to MemberUp event so it can send PreConnected message to login listener.
 Login listener then prompts commandline to input user id.
 When user press enter with after the id, client system creates client actor having name of the id.
 After creation, the client actor attempts to establish connection with server via 3-way handshake.
 The handshake process is enabled with 3 types of messages - ConnectReq,